Iso Edge Domains: The matroidal locus

 \section{The matroidal locus}

-Let $M$ be a unimodular $n\times r$ matrix with columns $v_1,\ldots,v_r\in\Z^n$.
+{Recall that a matrix with integer entries is \emph{totally unimodular} if every square submatrix has determinant $0$, $+1$ or $-1$.} Let $M$ be a {totally} unimodular $n\times r$ matrix with columns $v_1,\ldots,v_r\in\Z^n$.
 The set of positive definite matrices in the conic hull of the rank one matrices $v_1v_1^t,\ldots,v_r v_r^t$ is denoted by $\sigma(M)$.
-The union of all $\sigma(M)$ for some $r$ and some unimodular $n\times r$ matrix $M\in\Z^{n\times r}$ is called the \emph{matroidal locus} and is studied in \cite{Melo_Viviani}.
+The union of all $\sigma(M)$ for some $r$ and some {totally} unimodular $n\times r$ matrix $M\in\Z^{n\times r}$ is called the \emph{matroidal locus} and is studied in \cite{Melo_Viviani}.
 In order to study the matroidal locus, we consider the Fourier transforms of the tropical theta constants.

 \begin{definition} Let $A\in S^n_{>0}$ and $v\in\parity_n$.
 Then we define Following \cite{conwaysloanevi} we call $\vartheta_v(A)$ the \emph{conorm} with characteristic $v$ of $A$. \end{definition}

 Conorms naturally appear when tropicalizing the Schottky--Igusa modular form which cuts out the Schottky locus in genus $4$ \cite[\S4]{ChuaKummerSturmfels}.
 Conorms of matrices in the matroidal locus are of special interest: